titicplusplus/PCPhone/README.md

 ```

-To change of menu, you can put your fingers on the screen the rightigts to the opposite side.
+To change of menu, you can put your fingers on the screen the rightigts to the opposite side (swap).
+To apply your changes, you need to recompile the project ( ```mvn compile &&  mvn exec:java -Dexec.mainClass="WebPCPhone.Hello" ``` ).

 For the moment, there is no graphical interface for the configuration.